Answered By: Abigail Caraccio Last Updated: Sep 07, 2018 Views: 710478

 Referring back to the basic formula above, use the student’s total grade points earned (33) divided by the 16 credits attempted means the student has a GPA of 2.06.

 If a student fails a class, there are no grade points earned for that course.
 However, the credits attempted from that course are still included in the total credits attempted for the program.
 This is why GPA can fall when a student fails a class.

 If a student fails a class required of his or her program, he or she will need to retake the class and pass it to progress in his or her program.
 If he or she passes the class on the retake, the original grade will remain listed on his or her transcript, but will not be included in the calculation of the GPA.
 Instead, only the grade (and credits attempted) associated with the successful retake of the class will be used in the calculation of the GPA.

-If you have any questions about how to calculate your own GPA, please contact an academic advisor for assistance.
+If you have any questions about how to calculate your own GPA, please contact a Student Success Advisor for assistance.
 Monitoring your own GPA is a good habit to adopt as it will help you understand your program requirements and how to ensure that you remain in compliance with the GPA requirements here at Walden.